paradigma-cl/unbreakableID/README.md

 Decentralized ID systems create a trust triangle that links issuers, holders, and verifiers:
 ###### issuers are entities that digitally sign attestations and provide them to holders;
 ###### holders, such as individuals, manage their credentials and use them to prove claims about their data;
 ###### verifiers assess these attestations to determine whether they satisfy requirements.
-This process, which is facilitated by a verifiable data registry.
+This process is facilitated by a verifiable data registry.

 The Stacks blockchain addresses performance problems using a layered approach.
 The base layer consists of the Stacks blockchain, and the Blockchain Naming System (BNS).
 The blockchain governs ownership of identities in the Stacks network.
 Identities can be names such as namespaces, domain, and subdomain names.
 These identities can refer to persons, applications, or things.